EdwinAriasRosero/controls/libs/layout/README.md

 }
 ```

-Use &lt;ea-layout&gt; tag for starting, after you can use optional attributes in your sections
+Use the `<ea-layout>` tag to start defining your layout.
+You can use optional attributes in your sections:

-1. ea-header
+- `ea-header`
-1. ea-footer
+- `ea-footer`
-1. ea-left-sidebar
+- `ea-left-sidebar`
-1. ea-right-sidebar
+- `ea-right-sidebar`

-> Note: All the position sections are fixed, by default content has overflow (It can be replaced by styles if needed)
+By default, all positioned sections are fixed, and content has overflow (which can be overridden with styles if necessary).

 ```html
 <ea-layout mode="vertical | horizontal">